 If you have bought a home using the Help to Buy scheme, you will not pay interest on the loan for the first five years.
 Equity loans from Help to Buy normally have a term of 25 years, by which time the loan must be repaid in full.

 Alternatively, you may wish to pay off the equity loan amount sooner, switch to a different mortgage deal, or sell the property.
 When this time comes, the amount you must repay is worked out as a percentage of the property’s current market value.

 Therefore, before making a redemption payment, the government requires you to obtain an independent valuation from a RICS registered valuer, such as those who work for SDL Surveying (please note this is not the same as a lender’s mortgage valuation).
 Our valuer’s report will determine the current market value of your home, which will form a basis for calculating the amount you must repay.

 If the value of your property has decreased, then the amount you must repay may be less than you originally borrowed.
 However, if the value of your home has increased, the amount you must repay may also have risen.

-When you have obtained a Help to Buy valuation, you must send a copy of our valuation report to Target who have been appointed by the government to administer the scheme.
+When you have obtained a Help to Buy valuation from an accredited RICS surveyor, you must send a copy of the valuation report to Target who have been appointed by the government to administer the scheme.
 Target will then advise you on the amount you must repay.